Check kubectl-get-pods¶

 /var/spool/icinga2/.kubeconfig

---query QUERY Provide the SQL `WHEN` statement part to narrow down
+--query QUERY SQL WHERE clause to narrow down results.
+Have a look

 --severity {warn,crit}